Oliver-Models/Oliver-Models/README.md

 Hi.
 I'm Oliver.
-I build technology and businesses
+I build technology and businesses.
 Is this what you're looking for?
 - Physics simulation (Fiber Optics)
 - Interlock Systems (IoT Venture) (private- call 561-884-1410)